bertofurth/Seagate-Central-Debian/README.md

 kernel for Seagate Central on a Seagate Central running Debian.
 This process takes 45 minutes on a Raspberry Pi 4B (-j4).
 It takes about 7.5 hours on a Seagate Central (-j1).

-### CPU Cooling issues and random Segmentation Faults
-I have had some problems where occasionally the unit will fail under heavy load with "Segmentation Fault" style error messages.
-I have come to the conclusion that these are likely due to the CPU overheating.
-It seems that when the Seagate Central was manufactured, the heat dissipation characteristics of the unit were designed assuming that it would not be under sustained heavy CPU load.

-Unfortunatly the only remedy I can offer, other than manually modifying your unit to include a better heat sink, is the use of a Linux kernel that does NOT use smp.
-That is, by forcing the unit to use only one of the two CPU cores the unit does not seem to generate as much heat and hence becomes more reliable but obviously it will run more slowly.

-Most modern Linux platforms can cope with momentary high CPU temperatures by self regulating their CPU frequency and load, however the Seagate Central is not that sophisticated!
-It might also be possible to use something like the "cpulimit" utility to make sure that certain processes do not consume too much CPU load in order to not heat up the CPU.

 ### Revert to original firmware
 The most common issue that may occur after an upgrade is that the unit no longer has network